-Shredded Chicken: A Guide to Reheating
+How to Reheat Shredded Chicken: A Guide

 Shredded chicken is one of the most popular staples to use in meals.
 Chicken is a versatile meat that can be used in any number of dishes.
 Here are a few to give you a general idea.